The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

 \subsection{Tensor Declaration}

-The tensor declaration section (see Section~\ref{ssec:workloadspecs}) should specify the tensor rank names, shape, datatype, and empty values for all tensors that appear in the ``Extended Einsum'' section of an \edge{} language specification (see \bfs{} Example~\ref{sidebar:full_edge_bfs} and Equation~\eqref{seqn:Gf}--~\eqref{seqn:Pf}).
-If a rank of a tensor is unbounded, such as the \emph{generative} rank, no shape will be indicated.
-The purpose of this section is to remove any ambiguity of expressions in the Extended Einsum section (\textbf{design goals~\ref{goal:opt},~\ref{goal:simple}}).
-Specifically, these declarations remove ambiguity on the size of the iteration space, which ranks a computation is accessing, and how merge operators behave when interacting with empty values (see the example in Section~\ref{item:empty_test}).
+The tensor declaration region of an \edge{} specification (\S~\ref{ssec:workloadspecs}) declares the rank names, shapes or the rank coordinate set (see \S~\ref{sssec:rank_coordinate_set}), data types, and empty values of all tensors used in the Extended Einsum region (see \bfs{} Example~\ref{sidebar:full_edge_bfs} and Equation~\eqref{seqn:Gf}--\eqref{seqn:Pf}).
+If a tensor rank is unbounded, such as a generational rank, no shape is specified.
+These declarations remove ambiguity about the size of the iteration space, the meaning of tensor coordinates, and the behavior of operators on empty values.